Jill Knapp: Vocal Coach

 • Sheet music can be purchased through me, or you can purchase it from your favorite sheet music store.
 Students are responsible for paying for their own sheet music.

 • Payment is due at the start of each lesson.
-I accept checks, cash, and PayPal.
-Credit/debit card payments coming soon!
+I accept checks, cash, PayPal, and credit and debit cards.

 Please Keep In Mind...